Sokorinjo/guestbook/README.md

 * DB_PORT=3306
 * DB_NAME=guestbook_db

-Each of these variables can be changed if needed.
+Each of these variables can be changed if needed. <br>
 Note: PORT is port for backend.
 If changed, change the proxy in *vite.config.ts*(target: 'http://localhost:5000').

 ## 4. Start app